shallot/ansible-playbooks/README.md

 The analogous syntax should also work for `virtualbox`.

+## If bootstrap doesn't work well

 When the operating system is not supported, one needs to manually ensure the dependencies being available before working with the repository.

-## Dependencies

-Below please find a list of dependencies required to run the *Ansible* playbooks within this repository:
+If you can't run provision-localhost.yml on your system, you can manually install the following list of dependencies required to run the *Ansible* playbooks within this repository:

 - The [Ansible][ansible] software, version 2.10
 - The [Git][git] software, for fetching dependencies
 - The [OpenSSH][openssh] client software

-For development a few more tools are needed:

-- The [Vagrant][vagrant] software, for operating virtual environments
+- The [Vagrant][vagrant] software, for virtual environments in development
   - Software that provides Vagrant with virtual machines, such as:
     - [libvirt][libvirt]
     - [VirtualBox][virtualbox]
-- The [virtualenv][virtualenv] software, for isolating *Python* packages
+- The [virtualenv][virtualenv] software, for isolating *Python* packages in development or in other specific use cases

 The lists above do not include the dependencies of the listed items themselves.